nd1511/OMASGAN_/README.md

 This Code Repository contains a PyTorch implementation for the OMASGAN model.

-As shown in the flowchart diagram, OMASGAN performs model retraining by including negative samples.
+As shown in the flowchart diagram, OMASGAN performs model retraining by including negative samples, where the negative samples are generate by our negative data augmentation methodology.

 Environments - Requirements: Python 3.7 and PyTorch 1.3